Common Ground International’s Mission and Vision

 Cate’s life with Spanish began when she was a little girl and first traveled to Mexico where she later ended up living for 15 years as an adult.
 She has been teaching Spanish in Colorado since 2002, and she loves working with adult learners.
 Being able to share in the language development of adult professionals who strive to improve their skills and apply them everyday within the community is something she finds very fulfilling.

-Amanda Cameron – Spanish Specialist
+Casey Powell – Spanish Specialist

 Saphire Stockman – Onsite Program Coordinator in Costa Rica